Jamesdatutor314/photos/README.md

 ---

-**Thank you for stopping by!
-Feel free to explore my projects and connect with me.**
+**I appreciate you stopping by.
+Browse my projects and connect with me anytime.**